tastycode-dev/tastycode-dev.github.io/_posts/2023-10-01-tasty-gpu-pricing-derivatives-on-a-budget.md

   as faster usually means better (given all other factors equal).
 - How much <u>cheaper</u> is GPU vs CPU? <br/> Budget is always important when making decisions.
-  Speed matters because fast code means less CPU time, but there are other essential factors worth discussing that imact your budget.
+  Speed matters because fast code means less CPU time, but there are other essential factors worth discussing that impact your budget.

 ## Benchmark